AbbosAbdullayev/CNN-and-MLP-in-classification/README.md

-# MNIST database hand written digit database for classification
+# MNIST-hand written digit database.Performing MLP vs CONV2D
-there are deep learning projects and my opinions and resources
+The goal of this project recognizing handwritten digits from MNIST dataset by implementing Multilayer perceptron and Convulution Neural Network